 GMCU manages its interest rate risk by the regular monitoring of its net open position.
-GMCU has created an Interest Rate Committee to undertake this monitoring.
+GMCU ALCO undertakes this monitoring.
 Executives meet periodically to review both GMCU's rate and those of its competitors.
 From this group adjustments are made as considered necessary.